Search for Charged Excited States of Dark Matter with KamLAND-Zen: Conclusion

 \section{Conclusion}

 In summary, we performed searches for the bound state formation of a xenon nucleus and the electrically charged WIMP state using data from the $0\nu\beta\beta$ detector KamLAND-Zen.
 No signals are found.
 We set stringent limits: the recombination cross section upper limit for $\Delta m$=17.0 MeV is $\langle\sigma v\rangle < 9.2\times10^{-30}$ cm$^{3}$/s for $m_{\chi}$=1 TeV.
 The upper limit on the new particle decay width for $\Delta m$=17.0 MeV is $\Gamma< 8.7\times10^{-14}$ GeV for $m_{\chi}$= 1 TeV.
 This is corresponding to the upper limit of $g_\mathrm{eff}$ for $\Delta m$=16.4 MeV as $g_\mathrm{eff}< 0.32$ for $m_{\chi}$=1 TeV.
-We plan to improve the rejection efficiency for the long-lived spallation background and continue to collect data to achieve a better sensitivity in the future.
+We plan to improve the rejection efficiency for the long-lived spallation background, continue to collect data and use an unbinned profiled likelihood to achieve a better sensitivity in the future.